Early Years and Education FdA

 With a degree in Early Years and Education, you can also open doors to roles in child protection and social services, applying the theories and policies that you learned on our expertly curated modules to ensure the health and safety of young children.

-What job roles can I consider with an Early Years & Education FdA?
+What job roles can I consider with a foundation degree in early years?

 An Early Years & Education FdA could lead to a wide range of career opportunities within education, health and social care sectors with further training and/or qualifications.
 These are just some of the job roles that Early Years & Education FdA graduate may consider, possibly with further training depending on the role: